Crimes of Passion (1984 film): Box office

 The film was a minor success in theatres.
 However, it was successful on video, making over $4 million.

 Lawsuit

 In 1986 Russell went to court against New World seeking more than $1 million in damages.
 He said he had an agreement to direct the film for $578,514 and 20 per cent of the profits.
 He was paid $68,514 during the production and for the company to retain $500,000 as Russell's investment in the picture.
-Russell received a payout but says after the lawyers and his agent took a cut "it wasn't worth the aggro".
+Russell received a payout but said after the lawyers and his agent took a cut "it wasn't worth the aggro".